run-dong-zhu/Web-Authentication/docs/Requirement-Analysis.md

 Based on requirement Analysis, this software can divided into sub-problems below:

-Functional Requirements:
+Functional Requirements: <br/>
-    1. Allow user to sign in via ogle, Microsoft, Github, etc
+1. Allow user to sign in via Google, Microsoft, Github, etc
 2. Store user profile in database (whitelist)
 3. Using JWT for user authentication
 4. User on whitelist ables to another user on whitelist

-Non-functional Requirements:
+Non-functional Requirements: <br/>
 1. Programming Language: Javascript w/ NodeJS, or Go
 2. Database Options: MySQL/Postgres